How Do I Know If I’m Depressed? Common Signs of Depression

 “Nothing terrible has happened.”

-“Other people are struggling more than me.”
+“Other people are struggling more.”

 You Do Not Need to Reach Crisis Point Before Seeking Help

-In reality, many people benefit from talking to someone long before they reach crisis point.
+A common misunderstanding is that support should only be sought once things become unbearable.
+In reality, many people benefit from talking to someone long before reaching crisis point.

-better understand what you are experiencing
+understand what you are experiencing

-explore patterns contributing to low mood
+explore patterns affecting low mood

 develop healthier coping strategies